pe1l1nl1/23007/Anatomy /21092023colloquim.md

 Occipital Bone: The occipital bone is part of the cranium (skull) and forms the base of the skull at the back of the head.

 Atlanto-Occipital Joint: The atlanto-occipital joint is the articulation between the atlas (C1) and the occipital bone of the skull.
-It allows for the primary movement of nodding the head forward and backward, resembling the motion of saying "yes."
+It allows for the primary movement of nodding the head forward and backwards, resembling the motion of saying "yes."

 Key points about the atlanto-occipital joint: